 You local study abroad office or returning students on your home campus

 Some of the best resources for recommendations are on your home campus!
 Reach out to your study abroad office for the names of students who have studied on your program.
-If you’re going on a program with Spanish Studies Abroad, ask us to get you in contact with one of our alumni.
+If you’re going on a Spanish Studies Abroad program, ask us to get you in contact with one of our alumni.

 A local boutique or store in your hometown

 Still not sure?
-There are TONS of gift boards for homestay family ideas on Pinterest, you could literally spend hours on here browsing.
+There are TONS of gift boards for homestay family ideas on Pinterest; there’s enough content to leave you browsing for hours.

-Not all of us are skilled at making our own gifts, luckily Etsy is a one-stop shop for all things handcrafted, vintage, collectible or unique.
+Not all of us are skilled at making our gifts.
+Luckily Etsy is a one-stop-shop for all things handcrafted, vintage, collectible, or unique.

 Make it personal